fotomash/zanalytics-quant/README.md

 - **Django API** acts as the orchestrator and backend service layer.
 It manages user authentication, enforces access controls, and provides RESTful endpoints for data retrieval and command execution.
 The API encapsulates business logic and database interactions, ensuring secure and auditable operations.

 - **Redis** is leveraged as a high-performance in-memory cache and message bus.
 It stores real-time tick and bar data, event streams, and intermediate enrichment results to enable low-latency analytics and dashboard updates.
 Redis caching reduces load on the main database and supports real-time responsiveness.
+All services use the official `redis` Python client via its `redis.asyncio` interface.

 - **Postgres** is the authoritative data store for all historical and enriched market data, including ticks, bars, positions, and computed features.
 It provides transactional integrity and supports complex queries required for backtesting and research.